purnima106/Unified-Smart-Calendar-System/README.md

 ### 🔐 Authentication & Integration
 - OAuth login with Google and Microsoft
+- **Multiple account support**: Connect multiple Google and Microsoft accounts to a single user profile
+- **No account limit**: Add as many different calendar accounts as needed
 - Secure token management and refresh
 - Multi-provider calendar synchronization